sayantank22/Searchify/README.md

 ## Features

 -   Sign in via Dropbox.
--   Search for any document just by typing the searh term in the search bar and hitting enter.
-It will list out all the files maching the search term in a dropnow.
+-   Use the search bar to search for the documents based on the text content that you entered on the input search bar.
-    From the dropdown list select the file that you want to open.
-It will open the file in a separate window redierc
+    In order to view the document click on the file name from the dropdown list and it will open the target file in a separate window.
 -   Logout of the system using logout button.

 ## Screenshots